Nav Social Icons

 Why is Core Strength Important?

 For an athlete, the core is the connection between the upper and lower body.
-Take a baseball pitcher for example… during the wind up, the leg comes up and twists helping them store up power and energy.
-As they take their step to start their pitch, how is the power from their legs going to reach all the way up to their arm efficiently?
+Take a baseball pitcher for example… during the wind up, the leg comes up and twists.
+This helps store up power and energy.
+As they take their stride to start their pitch, how is the power from their legs going to reach all the way up to their arm efficiently?
 Hint: it’s the core!

 If the core is weak or the athlete is not using it efficiently, a large portion of the power coming from their legs will not be utilized.
-Subsequently, the power will not transfer to their throw.
+Subsequently, the power from the legs will not transfer into their throw.
 This concept can be applied to pretty much any sport.

 Provides Stability

 Moving furniture takes a lot of strength.
 Instead of lifting from the back, you should be making sure to lift from the legs and hips.
 Having adequate core strength provides the body with the stability that it needs.
-It makes sure that you can hold yourself in a good position or posture which can help protect the body and lowers risk of injury.
+It makes sure that you can hold yourself in proper alignment and maintain decent posture which can help protect the body and also lowers risk of injury.

 Abdominal March